BioDepot/BioDepot-workflow-builder/README.md

 To do this:

 1\.
-Click on the orange righ arrow at the bottom of the browser window to change the workspace to workspace 2.
+Click on the orange right arrow at the bottom of the browser window to change the workspace to workspace 2.
 There should be a screen with no windows.

 2\.
 Right click and choose the 'Terminal' option.

 3\.
 Enter the following command (assuming that you used the default /data mountpoint)
 ```bash
 cp /tutorialFiles/cutadapt_multi.py /data/tutorial/.
 ```
 ### Connecting the widget to the workflow
  1\.
-Right-click on the link between the Download fastq files and kalistoQuant widgets and chose the Remove option 2\.
-Click on the right side of the Download fastq file widget and drag the ouse to the left hand side of the cutadapt widget 3\.
+Right-click on the link between the Download fastq files and kalistoQuant widgets and chose the Remove option

+ 2\.
+Click on the right side of the Download fastq file widget and drag the ouse to the left hand side of the cutadapt widget

+ 3\.
 When the link dialog pops up, click on the Clear all button in the lower left hand corner.
 Click on the OutputDir Box on the left and drag the mouse to the OutputDir Box on the right.
 Click OK

  4\.
 Click on the right side of the cutadapt widget and drag to the left sid of the kallisto Quant widget.
 When the Dialog box appears, hit the clear all button and connect the OutputDir of cutadapt to the trigger of kallistoQuant

  5\.
 Double click on the Cutadapt widget.
 Enter the following
  	Script: /data/tutorial/cutadapt_multi.py
  	RunMode: Triggered
  	Click on Select Triggers and choose OutputDir

 ### Running and testing the workflow
-The workflow is ready to be run by double click on the Download sleuth directory and pressing start.
+The workflow is ready to be run by double clicking on the 'Download sleuth directory' widget and pressing start.
 If you wish to make sure that all the connections and parameters are correct, then check the test mode box before pressing start.
-This will cause the Docker commands to be generated but not run, but output to the console.
+This will cause the Docker commands to be generated but not run.
+Instead the commands will be output to the console.
 In addition, a prompt will appear to allow the option of saving the commands as a bash script representation of the workflow.
-This scriptan be executed outside of Bwb
+This script can be executed outside of Bwb and will give the same results as running the workflow using the normal Bwb interface.
 .